.

 COURSE OBJECTIVES

-The cornerstone of graduate degree work in the cutting edge field of Applied Ecopsychology is to demonstrate excellence in lieu of the expectations of various parts of society.
-In whatever form it takes, validation must represent the work in IGE by the participant.
-At the masters level, it is the demonstration of mastery of an advanced body of knowledge in a given field.
-This certification validation course is intended to empower the participants:
+The cornerstone of graduate degree work in the Applied Ecopsychology of Natural Attraction Ecology is for the student to demonstrate excellence in lieu of the expectations of various parts of society.
+In whatever form it takes, this validation must represent their work in IGE.
+At the bachelors level, it is the demonstration of the comprehension of an advanced body of knowledge in a given field.

 *to complete their degree program in conjunction with an IGE affiliated University